Aaravnadar/student/navigation/about.md

 - My mother told me that I was Indian. here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
 - I live with a happy family of 4.
 My mom, my dad, my brother, and I.
-- The gallery of pics has some of my family, fun, culture and faith memories.

 <comment>
 Gallery of Pics, scroll to the right for more ...